Koredotcom/SearchAssist-Toolkit/Blog/Draft/RAG With SLMs.md

 ### Use Case Analysis

-We wanted to replace LLM calls with SLM calls for three major use-cases:
+The focus was on replacing LLM calls with SLM calls for three main tasks:
 1. **User Query Classification**: Classify the query based on its type, context and recency.
-2. **User Query Source Identification**: From a given list of sources, identify one or more sources that are required to answer the query.
+2. **User Query Source Identification**: Identifying required sources from a given list to answer the query.
-3. **User Query Metadata Identification and Mapping**: From the list of all the metadata fields of a particular source, identify which fields are required to answer the query.
+3. **User Query Metadata Identification and Mapping**: Mapping necessary metadata fields from a source to answer the query.

 These tasks were especially suited to SLM replacements as these tasks
 - Are highly **specific**, aligning with SLMs' design for targeted tasks.